puppetlabs/puppet-specifications/language/resource-api/README.md

 Inheriting from `Puppet::ResourceApi::Transport::Wrapper` ensures that the necessary `Device` methods are implemented using your transport.
 Specify the transport name in the `super` call to make the connection.

 > Note that because of the way the Resource API is bundled with Puppet agent packages, agent versions 6.0 through 6.3 are incompatible with this way of executing remote content.
-These versions will not be supported after [PE 2019.0 in August 2019](https://puppet.com/misc/puppet-enterprise-lifecycle).
+These versions will not be supported after [support for PE 2019.0 ends in August 2019](https://puppet.com/misc/puppet-enterprise-lifecycle).

 #### Porting existing code